carlynorama/2023January-30DaysNatureOfCode/docs/22-scalar-projection/01-scalar-projection/notes.md

 - <https://radzion.com/blog/linear-algebra/vectors>
 - <https://www.khanacademy.org/math/linear-algebra/matrix-transformations/lin-trans-examples/v/introduction-to-projections>

 ### Instructions
-Nothing to do here but watch the butterflies.
+Reload the page to get a new base vector to receive the projections.

 - "l" to start or stop the the running sketch